1.1 The name of the Club shall be the Hopeman Golf Club, hereafter referred to as “the Club”.

 7.1.4 Approval of the accounts for the last financial year and appoint accountants.

-7.1.5 The consideration of, and voting on, any proposals or motions submitted by the members as detailed on the agenda.
+7.1.5 The consideration of, and voting on, any proposals or motions submitted by Ordinary Club members as detailed on the agenda.

 7.2 At least 28 calendar days notice of an Annual General Meeting must be given to the full Club membership.
 Notice to members shall be deemed to have been served by the following: